What is the purpose of IARC?

 Through the global network, IARC members maintain communication with other educators and as such, are in many ways more aware of global trends than other institutions.
 This network also provides contacts for those colleges and their students beyond their own country.
 There are many benefits of membership - you may read more here.

-No. Approximately one third of applications are not accepted.
-Some applications fail to meet the criteria minimum and therefore would not be eligible for IARC membership (recognition).
-We cannot comment on the eligibility of an organisation or school until a full application has been submitted.
+No, approximately one third of applications are not accepted due.
+Some applications fail to meet the criteria minimum and therefore would not be eligible for membership (registration with the Centre).

 Other applications which meet the minimum requirements are submitted to the Committee for a decision.

 We cannot comment on the likelihood of a successful application outcome until a full application has been submitted.